"All learning has an emotional base."- Plato

 Stress is costly:

 Although experiencing stress is normal for any teacher or student, those who are experiencing prolonged stress with the feeling of discontentment might suffer from burnout.
 This in turn causes an increase in levels of staff turn over and a decrease in quality of care.
-This type of environment can potentially negatively affect children’s learning and well-being, and chronic staff dissatisfaction can become very costly for centers and schools to manage.
-Therapeutic support can reduce these costs and enhance the quality of care provided by schools.
+This type of environment negatively affects children’s learning and well-being, and chronic staff dissatisfaction can become very costly for centers and schools to manage.
+Therapeutic support reduces these costs and enhance the quality of care provided by schools.
 This support can be funded by grants or centers themselves, in addition to individual health insurances.
 When a child is exhibiting developmental delays and/or other symptoms, ARTrelief can bill personal health insurances for services supporting a particular child.
-We accept most major health insurances, including MassHealth.
+We accept most major health insurances, including over 10 MassHealth plans.

-Step 1: A School Observation (about an hour) is scheduled where the child in need of support is observed in the classroom, parent(s)/guardian(s) and teacher(s) are provided with a questionnaire to fill out and brief interviews are conducted
+Step 1: A School Observation (about an hour) is scheduled where the child in need of support is observed in the classroom, parent(s)/guardian(s) and teacher(s) are provided with a questionnaire to fill out and brief interviews are conducted.
+More than on observation may be required in order to collect the data necessary to provide a comprehensive assessment of a child or classroom needs.

 Step 2: An observation report is provided which includes conclusions drawn from step 1, a DSM5 diagnosis if applicable, and recommendations on how to address the challenges.
 Recommendations may include a short term service in the classroom or at our center, referral to further testing, a series of coaching sessions with teahers or access to other relevant resources in the community.